Elmont, New York

-Elmont is an unincorporated hamlet and census-designated place (CDP) located in northwestern Hempstead in Nassau County, New York, United States, along its border with the borough of Queens in New York City.
-The population was 35,265 at the 2020 census.
+Elmont is an unincorporated hamlet and census-designated place (CDP) located in northwestern Hempstead in Nassau County, New York, United States, along its border with the borough of Queens in the City of New York.
+The population was 35,265 at the time of the 2020 census.

 The hamlet is famous for Belmont Park which hosts the Belmont Stakes, the third leg of the prestigious Triple Crown of thoroughbred racing.
 Elmont is also home to UBS Arena, home of the NHL's New York Islanders.

-Elmont has tried incorporating itself as a village multiple times over the years, but has been unable to successfully do so.
+Elmont has tried incorporating itself as a village multiple times, but has been unable to successfully do so.

 History

 In 1650, Christopher and Thomas Foster purchased a large plot of land.
 The Fosters' land was controlled by Dutch settlers.
 The Fosters intended to raise cattle and sheep on their newly settled land, the Hempstead Plains of Long Island.
 They named this place "Foster's Meadow"—a name which would remain for the next 200 years of the village's history.

 By the mid-17th century, descendants of Sephardic Jews were settling on the Hempstead Plains for agriculture.
 Control of the Dutch colony of New Amsterdam shifted to England in 1664.
 This marked the first gradual cultural shift in Foster's Meadow with the establishment of a community of predominantly English Protestant farmers, and their families.
 In 1683, Long Island was divided into three counties, Kings, Queens, and Suffolk County.
 Under this new structure, Foster's Meadow was originally part of Queens County.
 During 1790 George Washington passed through the town while touring to the east on Long Island.
 The current boundaries of Elmont were decided upon in 1898; at this point, Nassau County was created, leading to conflict over land, and monies owed as a result of Elmont's boundary shift from Queens.

 It was during the mid-19th century that Foster's Meadow experienced its second cultural shift.
 There was an influx of Roman Catholic and Ashkenazi Jewish farmers from Brooklyn and Middle Village to the west.
 These ethnic groups were largely of German and Italian descent, practicing both Roman Catholicism and Judaism.

-Indeed, the Catholic population in Foster's Meadow grew to an extent.
+The population of Catholics residing in Foster's Meadow, accordingly, grew.
 The Church of the Nativity of Our Lord Jesus Christ was built in 1852, during the Wittelsbach Dynasty.
 The Roman Catholic Church was re-dedicated as Saint Boniface Roman Catholic Parish, in honor of the Patron Saint of Germany, in 1857.
 The Parish provided a focal point for the gradual development of a Catholic population base.
 Rev. Peter Hartraub was the founding pastor, and was appointed the first resident pastor of Foster's Meadow in 1858.
 Rev. Peter Hartraub built a new rectory and, in 1887, a new school with four classrooms on the first floor and an auditorium on the second.
 The Dominican Sisters were invited to teach in the Catholic School, and they built a convent on parish land donated to them.